 - Anti-static dust collection hoses

 - Explosion-proof vacuum hoses

-A closer look at each type of anti-static hoses and the important role they play will help to facilitate the appropriate selection.
+A closer look at each type of anti-static hose and the important roles they play will help to facilitate the appropriate selection.

 Applications of a Static Dissipative Hose